bravoserver/bravo/docs/introduction.rst

 *It doesn't install?
 Okay, maybe it installed, but I'm having issues!*

- On Freenode IRC (irc.freenode.net), #bravo is dedicated to Bravo development and assistance, and #mcdevs is a more general channel for all custom Minecraft development.
+ On Freenode IRC (irc.freenode.net), #bravoserver is dedicated to Bravo development and assistance, and #mcdevs is a more general channel for all custom Minecraft development.
 You can generally get help from those channels.
  If you think you have found a bug, you can directly report it on the Github issue tracker as well.

  Please, please, please read the installation instructions in the README first, as well as the comments in bravo.ini.example.
 I did not type them out so that